insin/DOMBuilder/docs/core.rst

       }

-   Some people consider `with Statement Considered Harmful`_ the final word on using the ``with`` statement at all, but it's actually a pretty nice fit for builder and template code in which properties are only ever *read* from the scoped object and it accounts for a significant percentage of peroperty lookups.
+   Some people consider `with Statement Considered Harmful`_ the final word on using the ``with`` statement *at all*, but to quote `The Dude`_ - yeah, well, y'know, that's just, like, your opionon, man.
+It's actually a pretty nice fit for builder and templating code in which properties are only ever *read* from the scoped object and it accounts for a significant proportion of property lookups.

-   Just be aware that the ``with`` statement will be considered a syntax error if you wish to *opt-in* to `ECMAScript 5's strict mode`_ in the future.
+   Just be aware that the ``with`` statement will be considered a syntax error if you wish to *opt-in* to `ECMAScript 5's strict mode`_ in the future, but there are ways are ways to mix strict and non-stict code, as it can be toggled at the function level.

 Add element functions to the global scope using :js:func:`DOMBuilder.apply`: